 Beausoleil is serving a life sentence for his participation in the July 1969 murder of musician and one-time Manson Family associate Gary Hinman.

 Atkins admitted to stabbing Sharon Tate in the frenzied killing of five people at a home in the hills above Los Angeles, and she also took part in the LaBianca murders the following night.
 Atkins never tasted freedom again after her arrest–she died in prison in 2009 at the age of 61.

 Fromme did not participate in the high-profile 1969 Mason murders but gained infamy – and a prison sentence – for her attempted assassination of President Gerald Ford in 1975.
 Fromme was released from prison in 2009 after serving almost 34 years.

 Kasabian drove the getaway car away from Tate’s home on the night of the murders and was the prosecution’s key witness against the Family.
 Kasabian, who did not participate in the murders, was able to trade her testimony in exchange for immunity.
-Today, the 68-year-old is believed to be living quietly in New Hampshire.
+Today, she is believed to be living quietly in New Hampshire.

 This story was first published on did you know?